pettni/smooth/README.md

 The guiding principles for `smooth` are **brevity, reliability and compatability**.

-*Since the project is currently under development, breaking changes should be expected.*
+*This project is currently being developed, breaking changes should be expected.*

 ## Getting started